etica/etica-explorer-engine/Readme.md

 ### 3. LAUNCH knex migrations:

-1.Make sure to create a database named eticaenginedb with MYSQL, PpostgreSQL or any of the one in the supported list bellow
+1.Make sure to create a database named eticaenginedb (use MYSQL, PostgreSQL or any of the supported list bellow)
 2.Then update .env to set the database connection settings.
 3.Finally launch migrations: